TimFinnegan/AnimatedUlysses/README.md

 - Figure one html page per 'scene': transitions between indoors and outdoors require moving to a new page.
 Each page needs 'play/pause?/start-over' buttons that start the (non-interactive) 'movie'.

 - I'm expecting to figure out how to assign multiple characters multiple overlapping starting and finishing places and times.
 (If there are technical limits, we'll have to retreat to next-best workarounds.)
 'Animation-delay' sets a starting time and 'animation-duration' calculates an ending time...?
 But every spritesheet has to be treated as completely separate/independent?
 And kept invisible before and after its bit?

+- can we use percents to break paths into subsegments?

 - (The 'alternate' modifier is useless because whenever our characters reverse direction they have to switch to a different spritesheet...)